-- 11.1 It is proposed that the Council freezes its Council Tax for a Band D property at the current level of £142.14, based on the Council Tax Requirement of £4,224,316 divided by the taxbase of 29,719.4 properties. - 11.2 The County Council, Fire and Police budgets and precepts will be considered following the date of this Resources and Finance Committee meeting.
-It is envisaged that notification of their precept requirements will be in time for inclusion in the report which goes to Full Council on the 21st February 2019.

-11.3 The parish precepts which have been notified to the Council to-date are attached at Appendix 5.
-These will be reflected, along with the precepts set out in paragraphs 10.1 and 10.2, in the resolution which goes before Full Council on the 21st February 2019.
+- 11.1 It is proposed that the Council freezes its Council Tax for a Band D property at the current level of £142.14, based on the Council Tax Requirement of £4,224,316 divided by the taxbase of 29,719.4 properties. - 11.2 The County Council, Fire and Police Authority budgets and precepts were considered by their respective decision making bodies in early February and we have been notified of their precept requirements. - 11.3 All parish precepts have also been notified to the Council.
+These are reflected, along with the precepts set out in paragraphs 10.1 and 10.2, in the formal Council Tax Resolution as detailed as Appendix 1.